Tausty/Snowman-Project/README.md

 # Snowball Project

 This is a collaborative school project between Taust and Koko-Mx.

+## Important!!!
+This code is not Javascript! it is p5js, a JavaScript library for creative coding.
+This means there is a lot of premade functions in use in this code, so it has to be run on something that supports that.
+If you wish to run this online, here is a [link](https://openprocessing.org/sketch/1723309) to run it on Open Processing.
+If you want to run this on VScode, I would reccomend this [extension](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode#:~:text=Open%20the%20Command%20Palette%20with,your%20sketch%20in%20a%20browser)

 ## Basic Rundown of Our Concept

 ### How to Get Points: